Plautilla Bricci: Career

 In 1631, she painted Joseph and Potiphar's Wife (sold, London, 1991).
 In 1644, Plautilla made two paintings: a Saint Francis and an Angel and a Floral still-life for Cardinal Francesco Barberini, the Pope's nephew.
 She also painted two doors for Giacomo Albano Ghibbesio in the same year.
 She painted a cabinet for Antonio degli Effetti (now lost).
 She attended the Accademia di San Luca between 1655 and 1671.
 In 1660, she painted the altarpiece of The Birth of the Virgin for the Church of Santa Maria in Campo Marzio, Rome.
 In 1661, she designed the ephemeral funeral structures for the tomb of Cardinal Mazarin; Mazarin's secretary was Elpidio Benedetti, brother of artist Maria Eufrasia della Croce.
 Two particularly proficient drawings survive from this project.

-Between 1663 to1668, Plautilla designed and oversaw the construction of Villa Benedetti for Elpidio, known as Villa il Vascello (now largely destroyed).
+Between 1663 and 1668, Plautilla designed and oversaw the construction of Villa Benedetti for Elpidio, known as Villa il Vascello (now largely destroyed).
 Elpidio may have hired Plautilla because he wanted to construct a villa like nothing else in Rome.
 Plautilla was assisted by her brother, Basilio.
 The architecture was unusual, comprising loggias, curved walls and elaborate stucco.
-Plautilla painted designs inside the villa, an allegory of Felicitas Publicas in the gallery, and an altarpiece of the Assumption of the Virgin for the chapel, alongside Pietro da Cortona, Francesco Allegrini and Giovanni Francesco Grimaldi.
+Plautilla painted designs inside the villa, an allegory of Felicitas Publica in the gallery, and an altarpiece of the Assumption of the Virgin for the chapel, alongside Pietro da Cortona, Francesco Allegrini and Giovanni Francesco Grimaldi.
 The villa was nicknamed Villa il Vascello because it resembled a ship.
 The plan was changed several times, including when Elpidio visited France in 1664 and was influenced by French architecture.
 He asked Gian Lorenzo Bernini to modify Bricci's plan in 1664.

 Between 1670 and 1680, Plautilla designed and oversaw the construction of the Chapel of San Luigi, in the Church of San Luigi dei Francesi, Rome, as well as painting the altarpiece for the Chapel and carving reliefs and sculpture.
 In 1675, she painted a lunette of the Presentation of the Sacred Heart of Jesus for the Basilica of St John Lateran.
 She also painted two frescoes of Saint Dominique and Saint Francis for the Lateran (now destroyed).
 In 1675, she made a processional standard with Saint John the Baptist for the village of Poggio Mirteto.
 She also designed a stucco bas-relief for the local Collegiate.
 In 1686, she showed a painting at the art show of San Salvatore in Lauro.